HISTORY OF THE BOYLSTON PUBLIC LIBRARY

 5) A community room was desirable, but not a town requirement.

-In 2009, a decision was made by the Trustees of the Library to proceed with a three phase renovation of the existing library without expansion.
+In 2009, a decision was made by the Library Trustees to proceed with a three phase renovation of the existing library without expansion.
 In August 2009, the firm of R. E. Dinneen, Architects and Planners, Inc. was retained to investigate the feasibility of undertaking these renovations to the existing facility.

-Phase I of the library's renovation plan was approved at the Annual Town Meeting in May 2012 and completed in August 2013 by Poulin Construction, Inc. Elements of Phase I included a new septic system to replace the cesspool, a new ADA ramp and deck, and a new ADA compliant front door with a push button automatic opener.
+Phase I of the library's renovation plan was approved at the Annual Town Meeting in May 2012 and completed in August 2013 by Poulin Construction, Inc. Elements of Phase I included a new septic system to replace the cesspool, a new ADA ramp and deck, and a new front door with a push button automatic opener meeting the goal of making the first floor ADA compliant.

-Phase II of the library's renovation plan was approved at the Annual Town Meeting and at the Annual Town Election in May 2015. elements of Phase II include the installation of an ADA compliant lift, a remodel of the Children's Room, a new staircase, new bathrooms, substantial upgrades to the library's infrastructure, and an expansion of the parking lot.
+Phase II of the library's renovation plan was approved at the Annual Town Meeting and at the Annual Town Election in May 2015.
+Elements of Phase II included the installation of an ADA compliant lift, a remodel of the Children's Room, a new staircase, new bathrooms, substantial upgrades to the library's infrastructure, and an expansion of the parking lot.
+Library operations and materials were moved to space at Town Hall, and returned to the completed building in May 2017.